Headlines (Friendship Never Ends): Live performances

-In November 2007, the group performed together for the first time in nearly a decade at the 2007 Victoria's Secret Fashion Show, held in Los Angeles, California.
-The group dressed in military-themed outfits performed their old hit single "Stop" miming to a backing track, in front of giant glittering lights that spelled out "Spice" in the background.
+In November 2007, the group performed live together for the first time in nearly a decade at the 2007 Victoria's Secret Fashion Show, held in Los Angeles, California.
+The group dressed in military-themed outfits performed their old hit single "Stop", in front of giant glittering lights that spelled out "Spice" in the background.
 Then they performed "Headlines", wearing gowns from Roberto Cavalli, but the performance was excluded from the TV broadcast for unknown reasons.
-A taped performance of the group lyp-synching the song aired on 17 November 2007 for the Children in Need 2007 marathon.
-For this performance the singers sang the song wearing 1930s long gowns, with Halliwell in a fuchsia satin number and Chisholm dressed in black.
+They also performed the songs at the Children in Need 2007 marathon.

 "Headlines (Friendship Never Ends)" was also performed on their reunion tour, titled The Return of the Spice Girls Tour (2007–2008).
 Kitty Empire from The Observer reviewed the performance negatively, saying the song was "so unworthy of headlines that not even their fans have bought it".
 David Sinclair, whilst writing for The Sunday Times, also commented that "the pace flagged briefly with Headlines (Friendship Never Ends), the rather drab new song, which was accompanied by excerpts from its ill-judged promotional video".
 In 2019, Bunton confirmed to The Guardian that they would not perform the song on the Spice World – 2019 Tour.